Accommodations Toolkit

 Universal Feature:

 Writing tool for checking the spelling of words in student-generated responses.
 Spell check only gives an indication that a word is misspelled; it does not provide the correct spelling.
 This tool is available only with the specific items for which the Item Specifications indicated that it would be appropriate.
-Spell check is bundled with other embedded writing tools for all performance task full writes (planning, drafting, revising, and editing).
-A full write is the second part of a performance task.
+Spell check is bundled with other embedded writing tools for math and ELA items with open-ended student responses.

 Tennessee